-On outboard motors with more sophisticated computer control systems, the engine starter motor solenoid control circuit may be influenced by the engine management module (EMM).
-The 2000 and later FICHT or Evinrude direct-injection (but not E-TEC) motors use a primary relay that in turn activates the starter solenoid.
-The relay is usually located on the aft port side of the motor near the EMM and is often tie-wrapped together with the engine's main power relay.
+On outboard engines with more sophisticated computer control systems, the engine starter motor solenoid control circuit may be influenced by the engine management module (EMM).
+The 2000 and later FICHT or Evinrude direct-injection (but not E-TEC) engines use a primary relay that in turn activates the starter solenoid.
+The relay is usually located on the aft port side of the engine near the EMM and is often tie-wrapped together with the engine's main power relay.
 The primary relay takes a moment to activate the starter solenoid, and in that interval the EMM is already booted up and records the ambient barometric pressure through the exhaust back pressure sensor tube.
 Experienced FICHT techs call this item the "dee-lay relay."

 The primary relay is actuated by the yellow/red wire from the key switch, and the ground circuit is through a diode to the gray tachometer lead which at that moment is at ground potential inside the EMM.
 The relay makes contact, the current is directed to the starter solenoid, and the rest is history.

 On the E-TEC engine, the solenoid control is also influenced by the EMM.
 A very small delay is added to obtain the barometric pressure.
 Also, the EMM checks to see if the engine is not already running.
 Due to the very low noise of an E-TEC when running an operator may try to actuate the starter on an already running engine.
 This circuit prevents it.
 Because of these additions, if there is a failure in the starting circuit on a FICHT or E-TEC engine, the problem could be in the EMM.

 Additional articles in the REFERENCE section give details about marine wiring color codes and ignition switch wiring.